HOW CHARITY WEEK IS SAVING LIVES

 Rebuilding futures – Gaza

 Following the 2012 bombardment of Gaza, Charity Week was there to step in and rehabilitate seven schools across the Gaza strip, directly impacting upon the education of over 9,000 children.
-Thanks to the fantastic fundraising efforts of volunteers across the UK, we’ve been able to rebuild classrooms, ensuring that schools have a safe supply of drinking water and that local children have a safe learning environment.
+Thanks to the fantastic fundraising efforts of volunteers, we’ve been able to rebuild classrooms, ensuring that schools have a safe supply of drinking water and that local children have a safe learning environment.

 Thirst-free in The Sahel – Chad, Mali and Niger